 Mobility Hubs provide co-location of a variety of transport facilities that can extend travel choice beyond the private car, promoting active and sustainable travel.
 Mobility hubs bring together various forms of shared transport, public transport and active transport in spaces designed to improve the public realm.
+This can offer sustainable, flexible, accessible and cost effective 'first or last mile' connections to the nearest bus or railway services.

-Larger developments could consider a mobility hub approach which co-locates mobility options and other community facilities.
-This could include access to a range of electric vehicles including e-cars, e-bikes, and e-cargo bikes, in order to encourage use for longer journeys whilst offering a viable alternative to personal car use and ownership.
-Further guidelines will be produced to support the provision of mobility hubs and when and where these may be appropriate.
+Larger developments could consider adopting a mobility hub approach, which co-locates mobility options and other community facilities.
+This could include bicycle and vehicle parking and access to a range of shared electric vehicles including e-cars, e-bikes and e-cargo bikes, in order to encourage use for longer journeys whilst offering a viable alternative to personal car use and ownership.
+Guidance is also available in the Essex Design Guide and further guidelines will be produced to support the provision of mobility hubs and when and where these may be appropriate.